-12. Elite Sports.
-Where the person attending is an elite sportsperson, a coach of an elite sportsperson, or where the elite sportsperson is under 18, a parent of the elite sportsperson, and the gathering is reasonably necessary for training or competition

-- 13. Children.
-The gathering is reasonably necessary: - for the purposes of arrangements for access to, and contact between, parents and children where children do not live in the same household as their parents or one of their parents - for the purposes of arrangements for contact between siblings where they do not live in the same household (conditions apply) - for the purposes of arrangements for prospective adopters - for the purposes of arrangements by a local authority for placing a child in care of another (conditions apply) - for the purposes of childcare provided by a registered person, or supervised activities for children or for persons under the age of 18 on 31 August 2020 (This only applies where the supervised activities are reasonably necessary to enable the parent/person who has parental responsibility for, or care of the child, to work, search for work, to undertake training or education, or to attend to a medical need) - for the purposes of informal childcare provided by a member of their linked childcare household.
+- 12. Elite Sports.
+Where the person attending is an elite sportsperson, a coach of an elite sportsperson, or where the elite sportsperson is under 18, a parent of the elite sportsperson, and the gathering is reasonably necessary for training or competition - 13.
+Children.
+The gathering is reasonably necessary: - for the purposes of arrangements for access to, and contact between, parents and children where children do not live in the same household as their parents or one of their parents - for the purposes of arrangements for contact between siblings where they do not live in the same household (conditions apply) - for the purposes of arrangements for prospective adopters - for the purposes of arrangements by a local authority for placing a child in care of another (conditions apply) - for the purposes of childcare provided by a registered person, or supervised activities for children or for persons under the age of 18 on 31 August 2020 (the exceptions for later years provision or supervised activities only apply where the child or young person is vulnerable, or where the responsible person is described as a critical worker, and the provision or activities are reasonably necessary to enable the parent/person who has parental responsibility for, or care of the child, to work, search for work, to undertake training or education, or to attend to a medical need) - for the purposes of informal childcare provided by a member of their linked childcare household